 Defense lawyers in these cases will often work to limit damages by asserting contributory negligence on the part of the plaintiff.
 Although such a finding will not prevent the victim from collecting damages, it could greatly reduce the overall amount received if jurors find plaintiff played a significant role in the accident.

-That's why it's critical to work with an attorney with extensive experience in these high-stakes cases.
+That's why it's critical to work with a catastrophic injury attorney in the Fort Lauderdale area with extensive experience in these high-stakes cases.